rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 <summary><b>Gradle</b></summary>
 <article>

-If you're using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle):
+If you are using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle):

 ```bash
 repositories {